nicholasjannsen/MARVELsim/docs/source/installation.rst

    conda activate marvelsim
    pip install --user poetry | POETRY_HOME=$VSC_DATA/poetry python -

 Verify that poetry was installed successfully by typing ``poetry --version`` and verify that installation location with ``which poetry``.
-Next change the installation location of the virtuel poetry eironment to:
+Next change the installation location of the virtuel poetry enironment to:

 .. code-block:: shell